simonteozw/tp/docs/DeveloperGuide.md

 * View all contacts
 * View all module-specific contacts (i.e. Professors, TAs, friends in the same module)

-Any helps on the development of TrackIt@NUS would be greatly appreciated, and there are several ways to do so:
+Any help on the development of TrackIt@NUS would be greatly appreciated, and there are several ways to do so:

 * Contribute to the codebase of TrackIt@NUS by expanding the current set of features
 * Write new test cases to improve coverage